yext/visual-editor/DEVELOPMENT.md

 #### hooks

 Find useDocumentProvider in this directory.
-This calls internal useMessageHooks to fetch data from the Yext platform.
+This calls internal useMessage hooks to fetch data from the Yext platform.

 #### utils